Union Platform Overview

 Clients

-Each “client” is a single user of the multiuser system.
-Typically, a client is controlled by a real person who uses a “client application” to connect to the server, send input to the server, and receive updates in response.
-The client application provides the user’s interface, which might include anything from a text area for chatting, to a whiteboard for shared drawing, to a gameplay area.
-A “client” can also be an automated program, such as a customer service bot that answers customer questions in a product-support application.
-Each client is assigned an ID that is guaranteed to be unique for as long as the client is connected to the server.
-Clients can also register to be persistent after disconnection so that user data can be saved and retrieved across multiple connections, and accessed even when the client is offline.
+Each "client" is a single user of the multiuser system.
+Typically, a client is controlled by a real person who uses a "client application" to connect to the server, send input to the server, and receive updates in response.
+The client application provides the user's interface, which might include anything from a text area for chatting, to a whiteboard for shared drawing, to a gameplay area.
+A "client" can also be an automated program, such as a customer service bot that answers customer questions in a product-support application.
+Upon connection, each client is assigned an ID that is guaranteed to be unique for as long as the client is connected to the server.
+Clients can also register server-side user accounts in which to store user data that can be saved and retrieved across multiple connections, and accessed even when the client is offline.

-The server is the communications controller of the multiuser application.
+Union Server is the communications controller of the multiuser application.
 It is always running, waiting for clients to connect.
-Clients connect to the server over a “gateway,” which is typically a persistent TCP/IP socket, but can theoretically be any end point that can send and receive messages in text or binary format (e.g., UDP, HTTP polling).
+Clients connect to the server over a "gateway," which is typically a persistent TCP/IP socket, but can theoretically be any end point that can send and receive messages in text or binary format (e.g., HTTP or UDP).
 Connected clients never communicate with each other directly.
 Instead, they send messages to the server and wait for the server to respond with a result or an update.

 Messages